 Uncertain if you may be eligible?

-First we suggest you review the Mayflower Families publications that are available on many of the Mayflower passengers.
-These publications about the Mayflower passengers are not yet complete to the fifth generation, but that is the goal.
-Those that are available are a wonderful resource of information.
-These books will document the first five generations of descent from a passenger and are very helpful to support your research.
+First, we suggest you review the Mayflower Families books.
+These publications (known as “the Silver Books”) about the Mayflower passengers are completed to the fifth generation.
+(Sixth through eighth generational books are in progress or complete.)
+These books document the first five generations of descent from the head of the family and are very helpful to support your research.

 Fill out the form beginning with the name of your Pilgrim ancestor, listing the offspring and spouse through which you descend until your own name is reached.

-Send this synopsis form and a stamped, self-addressed envelope to:
+Send this preliminary application form and a stamped, self-addressed envelope to:

-If it is determined that you are eligible for membership, complete instructions on how to proceed will be returned.
+If it is determined that you are eligible for membership, complete instructions on how to proceed will be returned from our Historian.

 What will be needed to complete my application?

-You will need documentation to support the births, deaths and marriage for each generation.
+You will need documentation to support the dates and places of births, deaths and marriage for each generation.

 What records would be considered as documentation?

-Books from the General Society of Mayflower Descendents and the lineages of previous members are your greatest source of acceptable materials.
-For these, contact the General Society, or local libraries.
+The Silver Books from the General Society of Mayflower Descendants and the lineages of previous members are your greatest source of acceptable materials.
+For these, contact the General Society, or local libraries (see above for the list of Missouri libraries that carry these books).

 Records that support the facts of your line of descent include: